rstemmer/musicdb/docs/source/lib/websockets.rst

             self.factory          = MusicDBWebSocketFactory()
             self.factory.protocol = MusicDBWebSocketProtocol

-The methods ``onWSDisconnect`` and ``onWSConnect`` are called from :class:`lib.ws.websocket.WebSocket` and implemented in :class:`lib.ws.mdbwsi.MusicDBWebSocketInterface`.
+The methods ``onWSDisconnect`` and ``onWSConnect`` are called from :class:`musicdb.lib.ws.websocket.WebSocket` and implemented in :class:`musicdb.lib.ws.mdbwsi.MusicDBWebSocketInterface`.
-They are used to register the callback functions for the :mod:`mdbapi.stream` and :mod:`mdbapi.songqueue` module.
+They are used to register the callback functions for the :mod:`musicdb.mdbapi.stream` and :mod:`musicdb.mdbapi.songqueue` module.

 The following state machine shows how a connections is processed.
-The :meth:`lib.ws.websocket.WebSocket.SendPacket` and :meth:`lib.ws.websocket.WebSocket.BroadcastPacket` method can be called independed from the clients requests.
+The :meth:`musicdb.lib.ws.websocket.WebSocket.SendPacket` and :meth:`musicdb.lib.ws.websocket.WebSocket.BroadcastPacket` method can be called independent from the clients requests.
 Just be sure the ``onWSConnect`` method was called before.
 Otherwise the mechanics behind won't work.